 Incident Command System (ICS)

 In a disaster, many groups may need to work together: fire departments, hospitals, government agencies, and more.
-Most disasters start at a local level, the limitations of resources and people may require bringing in partners in the community, state, and federal levels.
+Most disasters start at a local level.
+However, limited resources and personnel may require bringing in partners at the community, state, and federal levels.
 Coordinating multiple agencies in disasters can be challenging.
 It’s like having too many cooks in the kitchen.
 Who is in charge?
 How do we communicate effectively?

 A failure to address these potential issues may result in inefficiency, redundancy, and confusion in deploying resources and personnel.